cyberKyrian/ad-security-lab/README.md

 ## 📌 Conclusion

-This lab mirrors real-life scenarios that junior cybersecurity analysts or IT security personnel face when securing enterprise networks.
+This lab mirrors real-life scenarios that cybersecurity analysts or IT security personnel face when securing enterprise networks.
 Each misconfiguration reflects a common vulnerability, and the corresponding hardening step shows my ability to recognize, resolve, and document cybersecurity risks in an Active Directory environment.